 That’s why I like to come up with a copycat recipe.
 If I make it at home I’m not tempted to get waffle fries.
 As far as fast food restaurants go I think Chick-fil-A has quite a few healthy options.
 I just don’t want to mess up any weight loss efforts being tempted by fried foods.

 This recipe is also great for a healthy lunch meal prep!
-I divided it into only 2 (large) servings which is 6 points for Weight Watchers blue plan and purple plan, 10 points for green plan.
+I divided it into only 2 (large) servings which is 6 points.

 You could also divide it into four servings to make it lower in points.

 Here’s what you need to make the Chick-fil-A Kale Crunch Salad (Copycat Recipe):